nicoboou/wheat-yield-forecasting/README.md

-# ml_eml
+# Time-Series Forecasting

-This repo is intended to hold the code for Machine Learning project in the context of emlyon's course.
+Time-series Forecasting using different methods:

+- Univariate method:
+  - ARIMA Model (Statistical analysis)
+  - Random Forest (Machine Learning)
+  - Linear Regression (Machine Learning)
+- Multivariate method:
+  - Random Forest (Machine Learning)
+  - Linear Regression (Machine Learning)

+## TLDR

+Streamlit app:
+Jupyter Notebook: ./notebook/

 ## Project Outline

-As part of a student project, we are given carte blanche in 2 months to :
+As part of a student project, we were given a white card to :

 - find a reliable and complete dataset
 - clean this dataset and do the necessary data preprocessing to be able to do machine learning